-E. For publicly-traded lenders (or lenders owned by publicly-traded companies), the Borrower must provide to the Lender and HUD a certification that there is no identity of interest between Borrower (and any affiliates or principals) and the Lender (and any affiliates or principals), For purposes of complying with the IOI requirements of this handbook, publicly-traded Lenders (or lenders owned by publicly-traded companies) may rely on such Borrower certification in determining its satisfaction with said IOI requirements
+E. For publicly-traded lendersLenders (or lendersLenders owned by publicly-traded companies), the Borrower must provide to the Lender and HUD a certification that there is no identity of interest between Borrower (and any affiliates or principals) and the Lender (and any affiliates or principals).
+For purposes of complying with the IOI requirements of this handbook, publicly-traded Lenders (or lendersLenders owned by publicly-traded companies) may rely on such Borrower certification in determining its satisfaction with said IOI requirements